PHPirates/jetbrains-plugin-template/README.md

 Note how IntelliJ adds this task as a run configuration in the normal location if you have run it once.

 ## To generate a zip which contains the plugin
-Click the Gradle button on the right, the gradle task is located in Tasks - other - zip.
+Click the Gradle button on the right, the gradle task is located in Tasks - intellij - buildPlugin.
 Right-click and run.
-The zip will be in build/releases.
+The zip will be in build/distributions.

 ## To run tests
 Click the Gradle button on the right, the gradle task is located in Tasks - verification - check.
 Right-click and run.
 Note that check includes test so it will run the tests.